-Audiologists do not have the discretion to self-determine diagnostic tests under items 82300 to 82332.
+Audiologists do not have the discretion to self-determine diagnostic tests under items 82300 to 82332 (excepting items 82302 and 82304).
 If a written request is incomplete or requires clarification, the audiologist should contact the requesting ENT specialist or neurologist for further information.
-If an audiologist considers that additional tests may be necessary, the audiologist should contact the requesting ENTspecialist or neurologist to discuss the need and if the requesting practitioner determines that additional tests are necessary, an amended or separate written request must be arranged.
+If an audiologist considers that additional tests may be necessary, the audiologist should contact the requesting ENT specialist or neurologist to discuss the need and if the requesting practitioner determines that additional tests are necessary, an amended or separate written request must be arranged.